okeiga/Portfolio-Project/README.md

 #### **Overview**

-This project utilizes two datasets, `covid_deaths` and `covid_vaccinations`, to analyze global trends and insights related to COVID-19 cases, deaths, testing, and vaccination.
+This project uses two datasets, `covid_deaths` and `covid_vaccinations`, to analyze global trends and insights related to COVID-19 deaths and vaccinations.
 The analysis was conducted using MySQL queries, focusing on patterns such as total_deaths, new_deaths, and people_fully_vaccinated.

 ---